Canadian Admissions Guide

 Almost all communications from the Admissions Office will be sent electronically by email.
 When applying, use an email account that you check regularly and add us to your safe-sender list.

 Official documents refer to all documents sent directly from high school or post-secondary institution in a sealed envelope.
-Applicants may send an official transcript to the Admissions Office or in person providing the official transcript remains in the original sealed envelope.
+Applicants may send an official transcript to the Admissions Office or submit the document in person, providing the official transcript remains in the original sealed envelope from the institution.

 The Admissions Office may require a scanned copy of supporting documents such as a marriage certificate, birth certificate, driver’s license, or passport to confirm name change or proof of age.
 Do not mail originals.

-Documents in another language other than English must be accompanied with a notarized English translation.
+Documents in a language other than English must be accompanied with a notarized English translation.
 The certified translator must indicate in writing they received the transcripts in a sealed envelope.

-English language proficiency results must be sent directly from the Testing Centre.
+English language proficiency results must be sent directly from the Testing Centre, except TOEFL which may also be sent electronically directly through TOEFL (ETS) if preferred.